ubc-cpen400p-22w/classroom/Assignment2/README.md

 Unlike the last assignment, you will be responsible for inter-procedural analysis and loops / cycles as well.

 Assume the following for this assignment:
-1. `cin` is the only source of tainted data
+1. `cin` is the only source of tainted data.
-2. The end of the program is always located at the last instruction of the `main()` function
+2. The end of the program is always located at the last instruction of the `main()` function.
-3. Only explicit tainting needs to be considered (where variables are impacted by data flow)
+3. Only explicit tainting needs to be considered (where variables are impacted by data flow).
-4. Tainted variables can become untainted again if they are reassigned untainted values under all possible control flow paths.
+4. Tainted variables can become untainted again if they are reassigned untainted values while in straight-line code (not in any conditional branch).
 For simplicity, once tainted variables become untainted, they will never be used again (or reassigned another value) in another instruction.
-Also, tainted variables cannot become untainted while in conditional branches.
 5. You only have to consider primitive types - aggregates (i.e., arrays) and pointers do not need to be handled.
-6. You only have to consider local variables
+6. You only have to consider local variables.
 7. All function arguments are passed by value.
 Also, a function call always returns a tainted value if at least one argument is tainted.
 Otherwise, a function call always returns an untainted value.
-8. Conditionals are neither tauntologies (always true) or contradictions (always false)
+8. Conditionals are neither tauntologies (always true) or contradictions (always false).
-9. All control flow is structured
+9. All control flow is structured.
+10. You are only responsible for determining variable scope created through control flow statements.
+Programs will not contain lexical scope blocks created by plain braces ie., `{`, `}`.

 ## Example 1 (Conditional)